-It was during a part of that tumultuous time that I was in a verbally and emotionally abusive relationship, which obviously did not help in getting me to a healthy place where I could deal with the issues that I already had.
-My mental health was hurt badly through that experience, to the point where I felt so worthless and helpless as a person.
+My mental health was hurt badly through that experience, to the point where I felt very worthless as a person.
 It took a long time before I could get it to a state where I felt safe and good about myself.
 But perhaps more on that another time.

 Part of a poem I wrote during my struggle to get my mental health to a better place.